 As a summary, the main advantages of signing a digital art piece are:

-- Gain exposure when your artwork is shared or printed
+- Gain exposure and recognition when your artwork is shared,printed or purchased

 - Help people find you if artwork gets shared without a source reference or is printed